backdrop-contrib/field_validation/README.md

 * Require some of several fields
 * Postal code (depend on Postal Code Validation, support Address Field)

-There is also another sub-module Property Validation which could solve validation issues for property (non-field), such as title, Ubercat SKU, list_price.
+The **Property Validation** sub-module could solve validation issues for non-field properties, such as title, Ubercat SKU, list_price, etc.

 Documentation
 -------------